ED issues fresh summons to TMC MP Abhishek Banerjee's kin after wrong notice calls her at midnight | Law-Order

 - India

-The Enforcement Directorate has issued fresh summons to Maneka Gambhir, the sister-in-law of TMC MP Abhishek Banerjee, for questioning in a money laundering case after it was found that the agency ''erroneously'' issued her a notice for an appearance at 12:30 AM instead of 12:30 PM on Monday, official sources said.
+The Enforcement Directorate was left red-faced when Maneka Gambhir, the sister-in-law of TMC MP Abhishek Banerjee, arrived at its office here past midnight as the notice served on her in a money laundering case asked her to appear before the agency at 12.30 AM on Monday.

-Gambhir was handed over the summons to appear at the ED office here on Monday ''at 12:30 AM'' by agency officials at the Kolkata airport on September 10 after they denied her from traveling abroad as she was required to join an investigation in an alleged coal scam case.
+Wearing a blue kurta, Gambir reached the ED office at CGO complex in the Salt Lake area and posed for a picture before a locked office along with the notice, which the agency later termed as a ''typographical error''.

-She reached the ED office in the Salt Lake area around the stipulated time given on the summons but as it was an erroneous date issued inadvertently, she found the office closed and returned after clicking some pictures, the sources said.
+''I was served with notice to report at 12:30 AM and so I had come,'' Gambhir later told a local news channel.
+She was accompanied by a lawyer during her midnight visit to the ED office.

-The sources said the midnight time printed on the earlier summons was a ''typographical error'' and it should have been ''12:30 PM'' on September 12.
+Gambhir was handed over the summons to appear at the ED office here on Monday ''at 12:30 AM'' by agency officials at the Kolkata airport on September 10 after she was denied from taking an international flight.
+The agency said she was required to join investigation in an alleged coal scam case.

-Now, Gambhir has been sent a fresh summons to appear before the agency here around 2 PM, they said.
+She has been issued a fresh summons to appear before the agency here around 2 PM, the officials said.
+The sources said the midnight time printed on the earlier summons was a ''typographical error'' and erroneous and it should have been ''12:30 PM'' on September 12.

 Gambhir has not been questioned by the ED in this case till now.
 The CBI had earlier questioned her in the said case.